Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Future and Related Work

 \section{Future and Related Work}

-As discussed in \cref{sec:implementation}, translating apply-style scripts to Isar is far from straightforward.
-Here, we discuss some high-hanging fruit which could improve robustness and/or provide additional convenience to the user.
+As discussed in \cref{sec:implementation}, translating apply-style proofs to structured Isar is far from straightforward.
+Here, we discuss some high-hanging fruit which could improve robustness or provide additional convenience to the user.
 We also examine related work and discuss other features that might be useful to integrate into \toolname.

 Our current handling of shadowed variables could be improved.
 As discussed in \cref{sec:shadowing}, renaming variables in a \isa{subgoal} command to avoid shadowing will break commands in the subproof that explicitly refer to the old name.
 While the \isa{subgoal_fix_fresh} option allows the user to disable this renaming, it requires manual intervention and does not succeed in all cases.
 Handling all potential edge cases would require renaming user-chosen names as well as all explicit references to them; but we expect implementing this robustly would require more intricate parsing of individual methods.
+As it stands, this problem only appears a handful of times in our benchmark set.

 It would also be possible to improve our handling of schematic goals, as discussed in \cref{sec:schematic-variables}.
 One approach would be to obtain the instantiations made during the proof, which could be done by examining proof terms.
 Alternatively, Isabelle provides the \isa{schematic_goal} theory command, which is similar to \isa{lemma} except that it allows goals to be schematic.
 The final theorem produced by \isa{schematic_goal} is thus determined by the instantiations made by the proof.
 It is possible that this mechanism could be adapted to allow \toolname to handle schematic goals more nicely.